zetic-ai/ZETIC_MLange_document/docs/_sources/steps/generate_model_key/index.rst

 Generate Model Key
 ==================

 To run the prepared model with ZETIC.MLange, you need to generate a model key.
-We offer two primary methods: `SaaS (Software as a Service) <generate-to-SaaS.html>`_ and `CLI (Command Line Interface) <generate-to-CLI.html>`_.
-Initially, you must use the SaaS method, after which you can switch to the CLI method for convenience.
+We offer two primary methods: `Web Dashboard (SaaS) <generate-to-SaaS.html>`_ and `CLI (Command Line Interface) <generate-to-CLI.html>`_.

+- **You MUST initiate with the Web Dashboard method first, and then you can switch to the CLI method for convenience.**

 Terms about Generating Key
 """"""""""""""""""""""""""